FuelRats/MechaChainsaw/README.md

 ### License

-*Boomstick* is licensed under the BSD 3-Clause License.
+*Mecha Chainsaw* is licensed under the BSD 3-Clause License.